 Suppose somebody downloads an artist's work off their website and sells forgery NFTs.
 Then later, the artist makes and sells legitimate versions of those NFTs.
 Using only the blockchain, how do you know which one is authentic?
 The blockchain in fact cannot know whether any NFT is a forgery or not without referring to some outside trusted service that has authenticated the artist and artworks.
 This is often referred to as the oracle problem.
-Artwork is plagiarized and sold as NFTs all the time, and artists are starting to realize the need for a centralized service that properly validates artists and artworks.
-Additionally, without a separate centralized authentication layer on top of the blockchain, there is no way to reissue NFTs in the case of theft, or to invalidate them in the case of hacked artist accounts.
+Artwork is plagiarized and sold as NFTs all the time, and major authenticity disputes have arisen over Cryptopunks and the original NFT created at Rhizome 7x7 in 2014, for which Kevin McCoy is being sued.
+Because of these kinds of issues, artists are starting to realize the need for centralized services that properly validate artists and artworks, and that these services are not just conveniences but integral components.
+Additionally, without a separate centralized authentication layer on top of the blockchain, there is no way to reissue NFTs in the case of theft, or to invalidate them in the case of hacked artist accounts or faulty minting.
 And if you need a centralized layer on top, the system as a whole is no longer decentralized, and one could conceivably do art authentication more simply and efficiently without the blockchain at all.

-Some might suggest that the solution to decentralized art authentication is some kind of code-driven decentralized organization with a voting system that authenticates the art.
+Some would suggest that the solution to achieve decentralized art authentication is some kind of codedriven decentralized organization with a voting system that authenticates the art.
 But what about when 4chan hacks the system, or when they brigade the voting to get their counterfeit accounts declared legitimate?
-Once the decentralized organization works out all these problems, it's pretty much guaranteed to arrive at the same structure you'd expect of a normal centralized art authentication service.
+Once a decentralized organization works out all these problems and integrates the requires human expertise, it's pretty much guaranteed to arrive at the same structure you'd expect of a normal centralized art authentication service.
 Not everything is solved efficiently by software and public voting, as anyone who has used moderation bots can attest.